element-hq/reproduce-rust-licenses/README.md

 # Reproduce Rust Licenses Action

 This GitHub Action runs the [`generate-licenses.py`](./generate-licenses.py) script to produce an `UPSTREAM-LICENSES.md` file from Cargo dependencies.
-It:
+This is useful when some licenses require you to reproduce them within your software distribution.
+This action:

-1. Installs Python and your repo’s Python dependencies.
+1. Installs Python 3.x.
-2. Runs `cargo-license --json`.
+2. Runs [`cargo-license`](https://github.com/onur/cargo-license) to detect the license of each crate.
-3. Passes the JSON to `generate-licenses.py`.
+3. Passes the JSON output to `generate-licenses.py`.
-4. Writes `UPSTREAM-LICENSES.md` containing licenses for the crates you depend on.
+4. Writes `UPSTREAM-LICENSES.md` containing the configured licenses for the crates you depend on.

 <details>